Office of the Prime Minister (Spain): Headquarters

 The meetings of the Council of Ministers were usually held in the palace where the monarch —who chaired the meetings— was staying.
 Thus, many ministerial meetings took place in the Royal Palace, but not always, since there was no fixed headquarters and they moved along with the royal court.
 However, starting in 1871, an official headquarters for the head of government was established.
 The chosen location was the Casa de los Heros, which served as such until its forced abandonment in 1910, due to its dilapidated condition.
 This building was demolished years after its abandonment, building in its place the current headquarters of the Ministry of Education.

 The Casa de los Heros, called at the time the Palace of the Presidency of the Council of Ministers for housing said Ministry between 1871 and 1910.

 In 1914, during the reign of Alfonso XIII, the government purchased the Palace of Villamejor from Infante Carlos de Borbón-Dos Sicilias, who had owned it since 1906.
 The purchase was authorized by the Cortes Generales through the Law of June 30, 1914, which granted a credit of two million pesetas —US$0.372 million, — to the Presidency of the Council of Ministers, of which, 1.9 million were for the purchase of the property and the remaining 100,000 pesetas to cover the costs of moving and installing the prime-ministerial services.
 The prime-ministerial office, which had been temporarily housed in the Palace of Justice (Convent of the Salesas Reales) since 1910, moved to this new location in 1915.

 The Presidency was housed in the aforementioned Villamejor Palace until 1977.
 At the end of 1976, when the democratic transition began, it was considered that, for security reasons, the Government Headquarters should be moved out of the city center and the historic Palace of Moncloa was chosen as the new headquarters.
 The Moncloa Palace had been rebuilt during the dictatorship, since the Civil War completely destroyed it and since the 1950s it had acted as the residence of foreign heads of state who visited the country.

 Today, the Moncloa Palace serves only as the residence of the head of government and his family, as well as for official events, since the presidential services have been distributed among the different buildings that have been built around the palace since the 1980s.
 Currently, the Moncloa Government Complex consists of 16 buildings, and also houses the headquarters of the Ministry of the Presidency.

 Budget

-As it is not currently a ministerial department, the Office of the Prime Minister does not have its own budget section and it is financed mainly through the section of the Ministry of the Presidency.
+As it is not currently a ministerial department, the Office of the Prime Minister does not have its own budget section and it is financed mainly through the section of the Ministry of the Presidency, Justice and Relations with the Cortes.

-Thus, for the fiscal year 2023, extended to 2024, the Office has a budget of 134 million euros, participating in two programs of the aforementioned Ministry:
+Thus, for the fiscal year 2023, extended to 2026, the Office has a budget of 134 million euros, participating in two programs of the aforementioned Ministry: